cheqd/product-docs/veramo-sdk-for-cheqd/did-operations/did-operations-troubleshooting.md

 }
 ```

-Assuming you have enough `ncheq` tokens inside your wallet, you can now run the ommand below to create your DID.
+Assuming you have enough `ncheq` tokens inside your wallet, you can now run the command below to create your DID.

 ```bash
 veramo execute -m cheqdCreateIdentifier --argsFile path/to/args.json